yehorDorosh/budget/README.md

 - `format` Auto prettier all TS
 - `db:up` Up docker container with PostgreSQL DB
 - `db:down` Stop and remove docker container with PostgreSQL DB
+- `test:all` Run all tests.
+Use it before deploy.

 # ENV (./server/src/.env)